meeb/django-distill/README.md

 All views rendered by `django-distill` into static pages must return an HTTP 200 status code.
-If for any reason you need to render a view which does not return an HTTP 200 status code, for example you also want to statically generate a 404 page which has a view which (correctly) returns an HTTP 404 status code you can use the `distill_status_codes` optional argument to a view.
+If for any reason you need to render a view which does not return an HTTP 200 status code, for example, you also want to statically generate a 404 page which has a view which (correctly) returns an HTTP 404 status code you can use the `distill_status_codes` optional argument to a view.
 For example: